Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     * - ``V4L2_CID_MPEG_VIDEO_VPX_1_REF_FRAME``
       - Last encoded frame will be searched
     * - ``V4L2_CID_MPEG_VIDEO_VPX_2_REF_FRAME``
-      - Two frames will be searched among the last encoded frame, the golden frame and the alternate reference (altref) frame.
+      - Two frames will be searched among the woke last encoded frame, the golden frame and the woke alternate reference (altref) frame.
 The encoder implementation will decide which two are chosen.
     * - ``V4L2_CID_MPEG_VIDEO_VPX_3_REF_FRAME``
-      - The last encoded frame, the golden frame and the altref frame will be searched.
+      - The last encoded frame, the woke golden frame and the woke altref frame will be searched.

 .. raw:: latex